 The field that does the most work is sameAs.
 The schema.org sameAs property takes URLs that point to your brand's authoritative profiles: your Wikipedia or Wikidata page, your LinkedIn company page, your Crunchbase listing, your verified social accounts.
 Each link is you telling the engine, in its own language, "these all refer to the same entity as this page."
 It is the connective tissue that ties your entity home to the wider web of corroboration engines already trust.

 Now the honest part, because this is where entity SEO gets oversold.
 Schema is necessary, not sufficient.
-It helps machines parse and disambiguate your brand, which is real and worth doing.
-It is not a switch that turns on citations.
+It helps machines parse and disambiguate your brand, which is real and worth doing; Microsoft's Fabrice Canel confirmed in March 2025 that schema markup helps Bing's LLMs understand content.
+It is not a switch that turns on citations, though.
 Google's own guidance on AI features is blunt that there is no special structured data you add to appear in AI answers.
+An Ahrefs study from May 2026 put numbers on it: across 1,885 already-cited pages that added JSON-LD between August 2025 and March 2026, measured against 4,000 control pages, citations moved within statistical noise on ChatGPT and Google AI Mode and dipped a small but statistically significant 4.6 percent in AI Overviews, a decline Ahrefs itself cautions against reading as schema doing harm.
+The same study explains why the myth survives: in a separate crawl of 6 million URLs, AI-cited pages were almost three times more likely to carry JSON-LD, a correlation the study attributes to overall site quality, not to the markup itself.
 Anyone selling schema as a growth hack for AI visibility is selling the wrong thing.

 Treat structured data as housekeeping you do once and maintain: accurate, specific, consistent with your prose, and wired to your real off-site profiles.
 It removes ambiguity.
-The authority that earns citations comes from the corroboration those sameAs links point to, which is the next section.
+The authority that earns citations comes from the corroboration those sameAs links point to.
 For where schema fits in the full optimization sequence, see step five of our guide to optimizing for AI search.

 Build Topical Authority Around Your Entity